 Why your dog will love it: With expanses of sand for beach games, rocky coves waiting to be discovered and plenty of dog-friendly pubs and cafes in the village, it’s a great day out for the whole pack.

-Why your dog will love it: Your dog will always love the chance for a day of walking, sniffing out the new scents and the smells and meeting friendly passers-by in this ancient town.
+Why your dog will love it: Your dog will always love the chance for a day of walking, sniffing out the new scents and meeting friendly passers-by in this ancient town.

 Why your dog will love it: Older dogs may enjoy the peaceful nature of this lovely town, while there are also plenty of chances to get close to nature on walks through the gardens or out in the valley.

 Stay at a self-catering dog-friendly cottage in Tenby

 Top: Waters Edge 13 | Left: Quarry Cottages 3 | Right: Kiwi Cottage

 We have a large collection of dog-friendly holiday cottages for you to choose from, including small cottages and large family homes.

 All of our properties welcome dogs and are full of features to make being a holidaying dog owner a joy, not a bore.
 Browse our inspirational holiday properties for a dog-friendly holiday in Tenby today.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.